Affordable Housing FAQ's

 - Insufficient housing choice also means a lack of diversity and community richness.

-- As evidenced by the July 28, 1997 flood, the lack of affordable housing options places a strain on the housing market as well as impacting community resources.
+- As evidenced by the recent fires and floods, the lack of affordable housing options places a strain on the housing market as well as impacting community resources.

 What Are The Opposing Concerns?

 People usually raise of variety of concerns if they oppose new low income housing projects.
 These concerns are often unfounded.
 Today's low income housing is generally well-maintained, safe for residents and neighbors and attractive.
 A number of studies conducted by housing experts confirm this statement.
 The following are some issues to consider: